EmilRamsvik/Digital-Garden/docs/Working/Job Searching/Job Searcing.md

 - Practice the questions you do not have the answer to, not the ones that you do.
 I had this experience once while practising for an interview, and I only saw what I knew when practising, foregoing what I did not know.
 This is a human tendency, and you should focus on things you do not know.
 How do you answer them?
 - If having a virtual meeting, make sure to book a room beforehand that is booked not only for the duration of the meeting but also some time before the meeting.
 - Practice your pitch (Aka, tell me about yourself) as much as possible, this needs to be top-notch.
+- When considering a job switch, make sure that you